BaderLab/EnrichmentMap_docs/Network.rst

 * Edges represent overlap (similarity) between gene sets.
 * Edge width represents the number of genes that overlap between a pair of gene sets.

-* Node fill represents enrichment scores, such as NES (for GSEA), p-value or q-value.
+* Node fill represents...

+  1. Enrichment scores, such as NES (for GSEA), p-value or q-value.

-  * When there is only 1 data set the enriched phenotype is conveyed using a color gradient.
+     * When there is only 1 data set selected the enriched phenotype is conveyed using a color gradient.
-  * When there are 2 or more data sets nodes are overlayed with charts, where each segment of the chart shows enrichment using a color gradient.
+     * When there are 2 or more data sets then nodes are overlayed with charts, where each segment of the chart shows enrichment using a color gradient.

+  2. Data set membership

+     * The *Color by Data Set* chart shows which data sets a gene set is a member of.

 The network is arranged by a force directed layout which causes gene sets with high overlap to cluster together.